Health care and Health insurance

-The Social Insurance Administration (Tryggingastofnun) is a governmental service institution seeing to the payment of pension insurance and social assistance, health insurance and occupational injury insurance in accordance with the Act on Social Security.
-The agency works under the Ministry of welfare which is responsible for the supervision of its activities.
-The Directorate of Health (Landlæknisembættið) is a government agency headed by the Medical Director of Health.
-The Medical Director of Health (Landlæknir) is an advisory minister whom oversees all health issues and executes specific operations for the Minister of Welfare (or Health).
+The Social Insurance Administration (Tryggingastofnun) is a governmental service institution that administers the payment of pension insurance and social assistance, health insurance and occupational injury insurance in accordance with the Act on Social Security.

 Health care clinics and general medical practitioners

 In the health clinics there are general medical practitioners or "family doctors" that in general see to preventative medicine and medical care in cases of illness.
-Health clinics also see to maternity care, newborn baby and children's health services, mental health, drug prevention, sexually transmitted diseases prevention.
-Health clinics and their doctors give health examinations and usually have a good overview of their patient's health history.
+Health clinics also see to maternity care, newborn baby and children's health services, mental health, drug prevention and sexually transmitted diseases prevention.
+Health clinics and their doctors provide general health examinations and usually have a good overview of their patients' health history.
 Clinics are usually the first place people call when they are sick and medical practitioners treat most of the common ailments that people face during their lifetime.
 Remember to request an interpreter if you need one.